TexAu

 CPL is widely used across different industries:

-B2B Sales – Measures the cost of acquiring enterprise leads through LinkedIn Ads, webinars, and cold outreach.
+B2B Sales – Measures the cost of acquiring enterprise leads through Ads, webinars, and cold outreach.

 E-Commerce – Tracks costs for generating email subscribers, abandoned cart recoveries, and discount offer sign-ups.